felixrieseberg/xplat/README.md

 Building packaged apps is automated via Grunt.
 From any Unix machine, run `grunt compile`, which will first build the latest version of the Ember app followed by packaging it for OS X, Linux, Windows, and a transfer of the changed ffmpeg binaries.

 Please note that in order to create a Windows build with the correct icon, you need to run `grunt prebuild && grunt compileWindowsWithIcon` from either a Windows machine or a Unix machine with Wine installed.

+## License
+This software is licensed GPLv3, because it is internally using GPL-licensed components to display and play various media formats.
+We'd like to use a more permissible license like the MIT license, but playing and displaying commonly used media formats requires us to limit the way you can use this source code.
+For more details, please consult the file `LICENSE` and the [GNU GPLv3 website](http://www.gnu.org/licenses/gpl-3.0.en.html).